-We know we cannot avoid stress; it is simply a part of everyday life.
-Whether it is stress over our finances, relationships, work, or our health, or the health of a loved one.
-Stress can take a toll on our body, even more so for those of us that have a chronic illness like Myositis or any other autoimmune disease.
-So what does stress do to our health?
+We know we cannot avoid stress; it’s simply a part of life.
+Whether it’s stress over our finances, relationships, job, health, or the health of a loved one, stress takes a toll on our body.
+For those of us with chronic autoimmune diseases, such as the idiopathic inflammatory myopathies, generally referred to as myositis, stress can be even more damaging.

-It has been proven many times over that stress may lower our immune system, cause disease, and increase inflammation.
-With this knowledge, how do we decrease or better cope with the amount of stress in our lives?
+It has been shown that stress can diminish our immune system, cause disease, and increase inflammation.
+With this information, it is important that we learn to better cope with the stress in our lives.

-There are multiple ways of coping with stress, both positive and negative in nature.
-Some negative ways are keeping our emotions bottled up, using drugs and alcohol as a stress reliever, and so on.
-But we want to focus on the positive ways we can manage and cope with stressors.
+There are many ways to cope with stress.
+Unhealthy ways include keeping our emotions bottled up or using drugs and alcohol as a stress reliever.
+However, I want to focus on positive ways to manage and cope with the stress of life.